Make an Inheritance Act Claim

 - Spouse

-The test here is reasonable financial provision in all the circumstances whether or not provision is required for maintenance.
+The test here is for reasonable financial provision in all the circumstances whether or not provision is required for maintenance.

 The applicant must be domiciled in England and Wales.